 The performance therefore fits its price point.
 The important things happen fast enough, like smooth streaming of video or snappy page turning in books.
 Yes, there can be a little delay when it comes to opening larger apps and you'll feel the processor warming up around the back just above the Amazon logo when playing more demanding games, like Real Racing 3.
 That's to be expected and, importantly, it doesn't actually get in the way of what you're trying to do.

-There's 16GB of storage at the lowest configuration (with about 11GB available to store apps and downloads) and the potential to expand the storage via microSD card.
+There's 16GB of storage at the lowest configuration (with about 9.6GB available to store apps and downloads) and the potential to expand storage via microSD card.
 In truth, 16GB of storage will fill pretty quickly, especially if you want to download a stack of movies to watch on a long flight, for example.
-Thererfore it's well worth considering the larger 32GB version if that's how you're going to use it.
+Therefore it's well worth considering the larger 32GB version if that's how you're going to use it.
+One of the 2018 changes to this tablet is that it will now support cards up to 400GB - and yes a 400GB microSD card will cost more than the tablet itself.

 - Android with Fire OS